Primary School Staff Biographies

 Mrs. Naveen Khan returns to APA to serve as the second grade teacher.
+This is her 4th year teaching at APA.
 Mrs. Khan completed her Bachelor’s of Science degree in Child Learning and Development from the University of Texas at Dallas.
+She is certified to teach students EC-6.
 Her vast teaching experience shines through in the classroom.
 Mrs. Khan has worked many years as a Montessori school teacher.
 Her experience in a Montessori classroom allows her to provide a different dynamic to learning that benefits the students, in which they are encouraged to explore the world around them.
 Her goal is to ensure that all her students have a love of learning, just as she does.
 Mrs. Khan was a first grade teacher at APA a few of years ago and took some time off to be with her family.
 During her time off, Mrs. Khan worked as a tutor to students in China.
 She worked for years teaching Chinese students how to read, write, and speak English.
 Mrs. Khan’s virtual teaching experience has provided for a new understanding of different methods of teaching.
 Mrs. Khan’s experience as a teacher, coupled with her ability to integrate Islamic learning, leads to an enriching and nurturing Islamic environment for her students.
 Mrs. Khan worked at APA from 2014-2016 and rejoined in 2018.

-Ms. Sumayra Hossain completed a Bachelor of Arts in Sociology and Women and Gender Studies from UT, Austin .
-She had previously majored in childhood development and has a good understanding on early childhood education and child development.
+Ms. Sumayra Hossain will be resuming her post as a 3rd Grade teacher.
+She completed a Bachelor of Arts in Sociology and Women and Gender Studies from UT, Austin.
+She had previously majored in childhood development and has a good understanding of early childhood education and child development.
 Due to her experience working with toddlers, she can create a fun learning environment.
 Ms. Sumayra loves teaching and guiding toddlers through play-based learning with a special focus on Art.
 She has worked with students from different cultural backgrounds and varying learning abilities in the past and understands and addresses the needs of each.
-Her pleasant, patient, and enthusiastic demeanor makes her an exciting addition as APA’s new Pre-K3 teacher.
-This year, Ms. Sumayra is teaching 3rd grade this year.
 She joined the APA team in 2016.

 Mrs. Casey Duck-Garcia graduated from an International Baccalaureate high school program in Tulsa, Oklahoma before receiving her BA from Texas Christian University, Magna Cum Laude.
 Her graduate studies took place at the University of Texas Arlington, where she earned her Master of Science in Social Work, as a Presidential Scholar with Summa Cum Laude distinction.
-Intermingled throughout and since this time she has worked as a licensed educator at the elementary level with English Language Learners over 15 years in small and large schools both public and private.
+Intermingled throughout and since this time she has worked as a licensed educator at the lower elementary level with English Language Learners over 15 years in small and large schools both public and private.
 She taught migrant students in Colorado through AmeriCorps National Service, worked in Santa Fe, New Mexico as a special education teacher and served families and children at the Center for Creative Living in Fort Worth.
 She lived and worked on the extremely remote Navajo Reservation in Arizona working with students in the gifted and talented as well as special education programs.
 The past eight years she has taught in the Del Valle ISD of Austin serving students primarily in the Response to Intervention setting.
 Additionally, she runs her own yoga for youth program where she works with small groups of students to integrate movement, mindfulness and problem solving skills both on and off the mat.
-In addition to teaching 5th grade, Ms. Garcia also teaches 6th Grade English.
 She joined APA in 2013.